-- Economic Injury Disaster Loans ("EIDL").
 The CARES Act relaxes and waives many of the approval requirements for an SBA EIDL loan, and allocates $10 billion dollars to a fund for the SBA to provide emergency grants to small business owners.
 These grants provide an advance on a loan of up to $10,000, which the SBA must distribute within three days.
 The money may be used to pay for employees’ COVID-19-related sick leave, mortgage or rent, and other overhead expenses.
-The grants would be awarded on a first come, first served basis until the $10 billion fund is exhausted.
+The grants would be awarded on a first-come, first-served basis until the $10 billion fund is exhausted.
 Applicants would not have to repay the grant money even if they are denied the EIDL loan.

-- Loan forgiveness for small business loans.
-Under the Act, employers may be eligible for tax-free debt forgiveness of a portion of their federal small business loans spent on payroll, sick leave, family leave and overhead expenses between February 15, 2020 and June 6, 2020, in addition to other debt obligations incurred prior to February 15, 2020.
+Under the Act, employers may be eligible for tax-free debt forgiveness of a portion of their federal small business loans.
+This applies only if the money is spent on payroll, sick leave, family leave and overhead expenses between February 15, 2020 and June 6, 2020.
+In addition to other debt obligations incurred prior to February 15, 2020.

-- Deferred Social Security tax.
 Employers and self-employed individuals may defer payment of their employer share of the Social Security tax until December 31, 2020.
-The deferred amounts would be paid over the following two years, with half of the amount required to be paid by in 2021, and the other half in 2022.
+The borrower can pay the amounts over the following two years.
+Under this plan, the borrower will have to pay half of the amount in 2021, and the other half in 2022.

-The House of Representatives is expected to vote on the CARES Act on Friday, March 27th.
-A copy of the proposed CARES Act is attached.
+The House of Representatives will vote on the relief available under the CARES act on Friday, March 27th.
+A copy of the possible CARES Act is attach.

-Also of note, Mayor Muriel Bowser announced a $25 million dollar grant program for small businesses, called the DC Small Business Recovery Microgrant Program.
-Under this program, the District will provide grants of up to $25,000 in financial support to small businesses for employee compensation, rent, and other operating costs and overhead expenses.
+Also of note, Mayor Muriel Bowser announced a $25 million dollar grant program for small businesses.
+This program is the DC Small Business Recovery Microgrant Program.
+Under this program, the District will provide grants of up to $25,000 in financial support to small businesses.
+These grants are for employee compensation, rent, and other operating costs and overhead expenses.

-These microgrants will be available to businesses, non-profits, independent contractors, and self-employed individuals, but are not available to franchises.
-The application can be accessed here: https://coronavirus.dc.gov/recovery-business.
+These microgrants will be available to businesses, non-profits, independent contractors, and self-employe individuals, but are not available to franchises.
+You can view the application here: https://coronavirus.dc.gov/recovery-business.

 The deadline to apply is March 31, 2020.
 Applicants must have their 2017 and 2018 tax returns, a P&L statement for 2019, and a schedule of liabilities.
-To qualify, applicants must have a physical location in the District of Columbia and a current business license and must show a 25% loss in revenue due to COVID-19.
+To qualify, applicants must have a physical location in the District of Columbia.
+Furthermore, current businesses must show a 25% loss in revenue due to COVID-19.

-Antonoplos & Associates understands the uncertainty and risk that COVID-19 has caused to small business owners and self-employed individuals, and we can help you get through this time of crisis.
+Antonoplos & Associates understands the uncertainty and risk that COVID-19 has caused to small business owners and self-employed individuals.
+Our firm will do everything we can help you get through this time of crisis.
 Our attorneys are available to provide legal services remotely through video conferencing and telephone.

 Valerie Edwards is a partner with Antonoplos & Associates.
-To speak with Ms. Edwards regarding the CARES Act feel free to contact her at 202-803-5676 or Valerie@Antonlegal.com.
+To speak with Ms. Edwards regarding the relief available under the CARES act feel free to contact her at 202-803-5676 or Valerie@Antonlegal.com.